Introduction

 on the couch in the living room when I get up in the morning.
 If you have

-a car accident, I want you to get it fixed yourself.
+a car accident, I want you to get it fixed yourself.”
 And then they

-turn to me and say, See?
-Were teaching our children
+turn to me and say, “See?
+We’re teaching our children

 The parents glow

-with an air of self-satisfied serenity.
+with an air of self-satisfied serenity, but in reality,

-theyre like the eye of a hurricane, calm and peaceful, blind to the
+they’re like the eye of a hurricane, calm and peaceful, blind to the

 storm spreading moral chaos all around them.